aws-samples/aws-modernization-with-docker/content/31_Docker_ECS_Integration/_index.md

 echo $DOCKER_PULL_SECRETS_MANAGER
 ```

-Now that we are done with preparation steps, lets now deploy the application to AWS ECS.
+In the next section, we will deploy our application to Amazon ECS.